sysszcl/sysszcl.github.io/source/_posts/包含min函数的栈.md

 }

 /**
- * Your MinStack object will be instantiated and called as such:
+ * Your MinStack object will be instantiate and called as such:
  * MinStack obj = new MinStack();
  * obj.push(x);
  * obj.pop();